top of page

 On Cole Mountain, a simple whistle isn't a song.
 It’s a warning to hide.

 Deep in the mist-shrouded coves of Appalachia, Carrie Beth Cole lives by a grim mountain code: a man’s home is his, and his wife is his property.
-What goes on in a man’s home ain’t nobody elses business.
-For years, her daughters mopped up the blood after her husband Sam Cole’s moonshine-soaked rages.
-Carrie Beth’s only defense, whistling Yankee Doodle, is the signal for her daughters to vanish into the secret room behind their bedroom walls.
+What goes on in a man’s home ain’t nobody else's business.

 Reminiscent of the voices from Rick Bragg in All Over But the Shoutin',